OzakiRoy/OzakiRoy/README.md

 ## Hi there 👋

-- 🌱 I’m currently learning about Security with picoCTF
+- 🌱 I’m currently learning about Cyber Security with picoCTF

 ---